CMCC-Foundation/OceanAnalyticsLab/README.md

 with federated services for the access to different data sources from different catalogues available across Internet, and for the execution of different web processing services.
-The expected outcome of using this toolkit is the capability to build, or compose, with a reasonable effort, new customized analytic services, that embrace the needed or selected data sources and processing services.
+The expected outcome of using this toolkit is the capability to build, or compose, with a reasonable effort, new customized analytics services, that embrace the needed or selected data sources and processing services.
 In addition to that, keeping in mind how the scientific methodology works, the toolkit supports also the tracking of information and dependencies for the assessment of output data.